CMU-17-214/f2024/README.md

 All of us benefit from support during times of struggle.
 You are not alone.
 There are many helpful resources available on campus and an important part of the college experience is learning how to ask for help.
 Asking for support sooner rather than later is often helpful.

 If you or anyone you know experiences any academic stress, difficult life events, or feelings like anxiety or depression, we strongly encourage you to seek support.
-Counseling and Psychological Services (CaPS) is here to help: call 412-268-2922 and visit their website at http://www.cmu.edu/counseling/.
+Counseling and Psychological Services (CaPS) is here to help: call 412-268-2922 and visit their website at <http://www.cmu.edu/counseling/>.
 Consider reaching out to a friend, faculty or family member you trust for help getting connected to the support that can help.

 If you are worried about affording food or feeling insecure about food, there are resources on campus who can help.
-Email the CMU Food Pantry Coordinator to schedule an appointment: cmu-pantry@andrew.cmu.edu
+Email the CMU Food Pantry Coordinator to schedule an appointment: <cmu-pantry@andrew.cmu.edu>

 **Respect for diversity.** It is our intent that students from all diverse backgrounds and perspectives be well served by this course, that students’ learning needs be addressed both in and out of class, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful of diversity: gender, sexuality, disability, age, socioeconomic status, ethnicity, race, and culture.
 Your suggestions are encouraged and appreciated.
 Please let us know ways to improve the effectiveness of the course for you personally or for other students or student groups.

 **Accommodations for students with disabilities.** If you have a disability and have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with us as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.
-If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at access@andrew.cmu.edu.
+If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at <access@andrew.cmu.edu>.

 ------

 ### Informal feedback on this course